karo-electronics/welcome/yocto/yocto_how_to_change_baseboard.md

 ---

 More and/or other tools can be used, but are generally represent personal preferences.
-Tools used can reach from simple CLI tools like 'nano' to the full-fledge behemoths of resource hogs like e.g. Eclipse.
+Tools used can reach from simple CLI tools like '`nano`' to the full-fledge behemoths of resource hogs like e.g. '`Eclipse`'.

-In this guide the editing and source management is done from the CLI and/or via emacs editor, this will mitigate the problem of creating bad habits.
+In these guides the editing and source management is done from the CLI or via '`emacs`' editor, this will mitigate the problem of creating bad habits.
 Which is kinda bad excuse when the software and hardware you build rams a 45 tonne truck into the end of a traffic jam with full speed, or when your IOT devices become the botnet of the day.